g-nie/scribd-dl/README.rst

 Requirements
 -------------
-| scribd-dl requires chromedriver to work as expected.
-| See all available chromedriver downloads `here`_.
+Scribd-dl requires chromedriver to work as expected.
+See all available chromedriver downloads `here`_.

 .. _`here`: https://sites.google.com/a/chromium.org/chromedriver/downloads